Borja García (footballer, born November 1990)

-Borja García Freire ([ˈboɾxa ɣaɾˈθi.a]; born 2 November 1990) is a Spanish professional footballer who plays as an attacking midfielder for Girona FC.
+Borja García Freire ([ˈboɾxa ɣaɾˈθi.a]; born 2 November 1990) is a Spanish professional footballer who plays as an attacking midfielder.

 Club career

 Rayo Vallecano

 Born in Torremocha de Jarama, Community of Madrid, García joined local Rayo Vallecano at the age of 16, finishing his youth career there.
 On 20 June 2009, whilst still a junior, he made his debut as a professional, playing 11 minutes in a 2–2 home draw against Real Zaragoza in the Segunda División.
 In the 2009–10 season, additionally, he was a key figure for the reserves as they reached Segunda División B for the first time ever.

 Córdoba

 García stayed in the second division for 2011–12, signing with Córdoba CF. He scored 19 goals in 44 competitive matches during the campaign for the Andalusians, ranking fifth in the scoring charts.

 Real Madrid B

 In the summer of 2012, García joined another side in the second tier, Real Madrid Castilla.
-He played his 100th game at that level on 24 March 2013, against former club Córdoba.
+He played his 100th game at that level on 24 March 2013, against his former club Córdoba.

 García returned to the Estadio Nuevo Arcángel on 7 August 2014, after agreeing to a one-year loan.
-He made his La Liga debut late in the month, playing the whole second half in a 1–1 home draw to RC Celta de Vigo.
+He made his La Liga debut late in the month, playing the whole second half in a 1–1 home draw with RC Celta de Vigo.

 García scored his first goal in the Spanish top flight on 21 September 2014, but in a 1–3 home loss against Sevilla FC.